 Magento Commerce Cloud creates the backup using snapshots to encrypted elastic block storage (EBS) volumes.
 An EBS snapshot is immediate, but the time it takes to write to the simple storage service (S3) depends on the volume of changes.

-- Recovery Point Objective (RPO)—is 6 hours (maximum time to last backup).
+- Recovery Point Objective (RPO)—is 1 hour for the first 24 hours; after the initial period, the RPO is 6 hours (maximum time to last backup).

 - Recover Time Objective (RTO)—depends on the size of the storage.
 Large EBS volumes take more time to restore.

 The Production environment has three virtual machines (VMs) behind an Elastic Load Balancer managed by an HAProxy per VM.
 Each VM includes the following technologies:

 - Fastly CDN—HTTP caching and CDN

 - NGINX—web server using PHP-FPM, one instance with multiple workers